RELATIONSHIPS AND SEX Education

 *Please note that we are currently updating our policy and the way we approach RSE in school ready to roll out the changes in September 2020*

-Sex and Relationship Education (SRE) is not statutory until Key Stage 3 (secondary school).
-However, SRE is taught at Morley Victoria Primary School, and is done so sensitively and respectfully.
+Sex and Relationship Education (RSE) is not statutory until Key Stage Three (secondary school).
+However, RSE is taught at Morley Victoria Primary School and is done so sensitively and respectfully.

 Children in Reception will naturally talk about different relationships; this might include:

 - relationships with family members compared with relationships with people at school.

 - developing friendships and the need to get on with everyone, and ways to cope if relationships are hard.

 - different families, some with a Mum and Dad, but others with a different make-up.